lxndrblz/anatole/README.md

 weight: 300
 ```
 ### Comments powered by Disqus
-No comment section is shown on the `single.html`, unless a disqus code is specified in the theme.
+No comment section is shown on the `single.html`, unless a disqus code is specified in the `config.toml` file.
 ```
 disqusShortname = "XXX"
 ```